To use...

 I actually read on the Netscape website that we should buy and use their

-I base my purchases (or free downloads) on rather or not I like the product not who makes
+I base my purchases, or downloads, on rather or not I like the product, not who makes

 it.
 I think that Netscape should do less whining to the justice department and